-Thankfully, around the same time, a new networking technology was appearing: Wireless Local Area Network (WLAN) and an International Electrical and Electronic Engineering (IEEE) protocol numbered 802.11b -the first technology to be included by the WiFi Alliance under the WiFi interoperability umbrella.
-According to Consume's activists, WiFi "could be thought of as the networking equivalent of CB radio" claimed Consume's founders.
-It allowed for the building of an autonomous network where individuals, groups or organisations would relay Internet traffic to one another through their antennas.
+Thankfully, around the same time, a new networking technology appeared: the Wireless Local Area Network (WLAN) and International Electrical and Electronic Engineering (IEEE) protocol 802.11b - the first technology to be included by the Wi-Fi Alliance under the Wi-Fi interoperability umbrella.
+According to consume's founders, Wi-Fi "could be thought of as the networking equivalent of CB radio."
+It allowed for the building of an autonomous network where individuals, groups or organisations would relay internet traffic to one another through their antennas.

-Functioning as a free, open local network, Consume could relay traffic to the global Internet through its members who had their own connection at mainstream ISPs and were willing to share them with others.
+Functioning as a free, open local network, consume could relay traffic to the global internet through its members who had their own connection at mainstream ISPs and were willing to share them with others.
 In that way, the network would "re-distribute access" while "promoting common ownership" of the network.
-Armin Medosch, a hacktivist and thinker involved in these early efforts, puts it in this way: "node owners would set up wireless network nodes on rooftops, balconies and window sills.
+Armin Medosch, a hacktivist and thinker involved in these early efforts, puts it in this way:

+"Node owners would set up wireless network nodes on rooftops, balconies and window sills.
 Each node would be owned and maintained by its owner, who would also define the rules of engagement with other nodes.
-The network would grow as a result of the combination of social and urban topologies".
-Active between 1999 and 2003, Consume pioneered a model for Wireless Community Networking that was taken over by Freifunk and others a few years later.
+The network would grow as a result of the combination of social and urban topologies."

+Active between 1999 and 2003, consume.net pioneered a model for wireless community networking that was taken up by Freifunk and others a few years later.

 2.2.
-Freifunk - Germany
+Freifunk, Germany

-In this text from an email written by Jürgen Neumann, cofounder of Freifunk, explains how Freifunk took inspiration from consume.net of free WiFi sharing and turned it into one of the most successful Community Network in Europe.
+This text from an email written by Jurgen Neumann, co-founder of Freifunk, explains how Freifunk took inspiration from consume.net's free Wi-Fi sharing and turned it into one of the most successful community networks in Europe.

-Jürgen says: "The early initial work that me and my colleagues took in the year 2002 was to set up a website and to find simple mechanisms to gather all the people out there who wanted to do the very same things.
+Jürgen says: "The early initial work that me and my colleagues took [up] in the year 2002 was to set up a website and to find simple mechanisms to gather all the people out there who wanted to do the very same things.
 Freifunk.net was very much inspired by the British consume.net.
 I got to know all these people from Britain in early 2002 and one of my first plans was to simply call the German community de.consume.net.
 But the more we thought about it, the more we understood that this really wouldn't make much sense.
-This is because local activities need a localized branding.
-Also the German term "freifunk" means free radio, a very strong name which speaks a lot from it self in the German speaking community.
+This is because local activities need a localised branding.
+Also the German term "freifunk" means free radio, a very strong name which speaks a lot from itself in the German-speaking community."